 and killing, can he stand back and be called a coward when

 the threat of war looms?

 the signature shows produced by Australian radio legend Grace

 Gibson and is considered the epitome of the "radio noir"

 genre that she pioneered.
-The show was broadcast nationally in Australia
+Production of the show started in

 the career of many young actors, including Peter Finch and

 Gibson" had this to say about young Rod Taylor: "When Taylor first appeared in shows like

 'Night Beat' in 1950, he was a dedicated, dashingly handsome

 art student with a devastating effect on women."
 Gibson said